not indexed, quotes 1 2

 1. from reading a book?" --Henry David Thoreau

 FC.
-"We have become the tools of our tools." --Henry David
+"We have become the tools of our tools." --Henry David Thoreau

 FD. --- Plan S, Paradigm Shift quotes: